fun things to do with kids in portland oregon

 Portland waterfront

 Portland is a river city, straddling the Willamette River on both sides, and connected by bridges.
 Just up the river, in the early 19th century, Oregon City was the territorial capital and end of the Oregon Trail, but Portland expanded into one of the biggest frontier towns in the Northwest.
 Best-loved children's author Beverly Cleary grew up here, and all her stories have a home in Portland (there is a real Klickitat Street).
-Like Henry, Ribsy and Ramona, kids will have a great time in Grant Park.
+Like Henry, Ribsy and Ramona, little kids will have a great time in Grant Park.

 Downtown